kjleitz/notes/cancancan.md

 - `manage` a `Post` as long as:
     - the user is an `admin`

 The action `manage` is a special CanCanCan action which means "any action".
 So, that last line means that, if a user's `admin` column is set to `true`, they can do anything they want with any `Post`.
+A similar concept is `:any`, which matches any model (e.g. `can :manage, :any` means the user can do anything they want with any target model).